AkshayChandole/Low-Level-Design-Handbook/📂 ObjectOrientedDesign/📜 README.md

 </div>

 #### 🔸Explanation
-**Method Overloading:**
+1. Method Overloading -
 The makeSound(int times) method in the Dog class is an overloaded version of makeSound() that takes an integer argument.
 It allows calling makeSound in multiple ways.
-**Method Overriding:**
+2. Method Overriding -
 The makeSound method in both Dog and Cat classes overrides the makeSound method from the Animal class.
 At runtime, Java chooses the method of the actual object type (Dog or Cat), demonstrating runtime polymorphism.

 ### 💠 Advantages of Polymorphism
-Code Flexibility: You can write more generic code, focusing on high-level operations rather than specific types.
+1. Code Flexibility - You can write more generic code, focusing on high-level operations rather than specific types.
-Extensibility: You can easily introduce new classes and override methods without changing existing code, enhancing maintainability.
+2. Extensibility - You can easily introduce new classes and override methods without changing existing code, enhancing maintainability.
-Reusability: Methods written in the parent class can be used by derived classes, reducing redundancy.
+3. Reusability - Methods written in the parent class can be used by derived classes, reducing redundancy.
-Polymorphism allows an interface or a superclass to be expanded while keeping the code clean, readable, and extendable.
+4. Polymorphism allows an interface or a superclass to be expanded while keeping the code clean, readable, and extendable.
 It’s a fundamental part of achieving scalable and adaptable designs in object-oriented programming.

 <hr>